About the Stanford Encyclopedia of Philosophy

 - “A Solution to the Problem of Updating Encyclopedias”, by Eric Hammer and Edward N. Zalta, Computers and the Humanities, 31/1 (1997): 47–60.
 [Note: The ftp-based file upload system described in this paper was superseded by a browser-based file upload system which uses special password-protected web interfaces for the authors and editors.]

 The Stanford Encyclopedia of Philosophy is indebted to many people, both at Stanford and elsewhere, who have supported the efforts of the project in significant ways.
-First, and foremost, we'd like to thank Professor John Perry, who has served as the principal investigator on the SEP grants, provides high-level supervision on the project, serves as the SEP's advocate to the Stanford administration, and generously gives of his time in SEP fund-raising activities.
+First, and foremost, we'd like to thank Professor John Perry, who has served as the principal investigator on the SEP grants, provided high-level supervision on the project, serves as the SEP's advocate to the Stanford administration, and gave generously of his time in SEP fund-raising activities.
+After Perry served as the SEP's Faculty Sponsor for many years, the role finally turned over first to Helen Longino, and then to R. Lanier Anderson.

 We are especially indebted to Patrick Byrne (Ph.D., Stanford, 1995) and The Byrne Foundation for a large and generous gift to the SEP, creating the John Perry Fund.
 The John Perry Fund forms an important part of the SEP's endowment.
 We are also deeply indebted to Michelle Wachs (J.D., Harvard, 1993) of Giving Solutions, whose tireless and enthusiastic efforts as the SEP's fund-raising consultant during the 2005–2006 and 2006–2007 academic years helped us achieve our fund-raising goals for those years.
 We were able to hire Michelle with funds from a generous grant by the Hewlett Foundation.
 We would also like to acknowledge the contribution of Javier Ergueta (M.B.A., Stanford, 1980), for his efforts and work in developing a business plan for the Stanford Encyclopedia of Philosophy during the first six months of 2002.
 Javier's time was paid for through a generous grant by the Mellon Foundation.
 Thanks go the following students in John Perry's Fall 2004 Proseminar, for their help and assistance in implementing an important element of the SEP's fund-raising plan: Dan Giberman, Tomohiro Hoshi, Alistair Isaac, Daniel Long, Lindsay McLeary, Sarah Paul, Josh Snyder, Quayshawn Spencer and Johanna Wolff.

-The Encyclopedia would like acknowledge and thank the researchers and programmers who are contributing to SEP-enhancement initiatives being pursued by the Indiana Philosophy Ontology project (InPhO) at Indiana University, directed by Colin Allen.
+The Encyclopedia would like acknowledge and thank the researchers and programmers who are contributing to SEP-enhancement initiatives being pursued by the Internet Philosophy Ontology project (InPhO), directed by Colin Allen.
 Special thanks go to: Cameron Buckner, Ruth Eberle, Nubli Kasa, and Jaimie Murdock, Mathias Niepert, Scott Weingart.
 Using a combination of text mining, human feedback, and machine reasoning, the InPhO project is enhancing such critical functions as cross-referencing the SEP, classifying topics, and organizing its bibliographic database.
+We also indebted to the InPhO team for hosting a backup server for the SEP.

-The Encyclopedia would like to acknowledge the volunteer services of Gintautas Miliauskas (Vilnius University) and Jason Wu for carefully reading and copy-editing numerous SEP entries and notifying us about typographical and other errors found therein.
+The Encyclopedia would like to acknowledge the volunteer services of Gintautas Miliauskas, Greg Stokley, Jason Wu, Yong Wei Chong Gabrielle, and Emily Fox-Penner for carefully reading and copy-editing SEP entries and notifying us about typographical and other errors found therein.
 We'd like to thank Nathan Tawil, who helped design the Encyclopedia entry format when the project started in 1995, and who has assisted the Principal Editor in editing certain entries.
 We're also indebted to David Barker-Plummer, Mark Greaves, Emma Pease, Susanne Riehemann, and Lynn Allen for their many helpful suggestions concerning the Encyclopedia project and the construction of this Web site.